Hua Hin Night Markets Guide 2026: 7 Markets Compared

 What I particularly like about Pai Mai is its balanced atmosphere.
 It’s authentic enough to provide a real Thai market experience but organised enough that it’s not overwhelming for visitors unfamiliar with Thai markets.

-• The market runs from 3pm, but I find the best time to visit is after sunset around 6pm when the market is fully alive but not yet winding down.
-Early arrivals can avoid crowds, but the atmosphere builds as the evening progresses.
+- The market runs from 3pm, but the best time to visit is after sunset around 6pm when it’s fully alive but not yet winding down.
+Early arrivals can avoid crowds, but the atmosphere builds as the evening goes on.

-• Don’t miss the flea market section for clothing—several friends have mentioned finding excellent quality garments at bargain prices.
-The fruit stalls are also worth seeking out for fresh, affordable produce that’s cheaper than what you’ll find in supermarkets.
+- The flea market section for clothing is worth checking—several friends have found good quality garments at bargain prices.
+The fruit stalls are also worth seeking out for fresh, affordable produce that’s cheaper than supermarkets.

 The only downside?
-It’s only open once a week, so you’ll need to plan your Tuesday around it if you want to experience this local favourite.
+It’s only open once a week, so you’ll need to plan your Tuesday around it.

-Hours: Open only on Tuesdays from 3pm to 10pm
+Hours: Only on Tuesdays from 3pm to 10pm

-Where: Located at 3/107 Khan Khlong Road, behind the railroad along the canal road
+Where: 3/107 Khan Khlong Road, behind the railroad along the canal road

-How to Get There: All tuk-tuk drivers are familiar with its location, so simply ask for “Pai Mai Market” or “Tuesday Market” or take a Bolt.
+How to Get There: All tuk-tuk drivers know it, so just ask for “Pai Mai Market” or “Tuesday Market” or take a Bolt.

 Saphan Pla Night Market

-For a truly unique night market experience, head to Saphan Pla (meaning “Fish Bridge” in Thai) – Hua Hin’s pier market.
-This is unlike any other market in the area, offering the perfect combination of delicious seafood, cool ocean breezes, and stunning sunset views over the Gulf of Thailand.
+For a unique night market experience, head to Saphan Pla (meaning “Fish Bridge” in Thai)—Hua Hin’s pier market.
+This is completely different from any other market in the area.
+You get fresh seafood, cool ocean breezes, and sunset views over the Gulf of Thailand.

 Saphan Pla Market at a glance:

-• Best for: Fresh seafood with stunning sunset views
+- Best for: Fresh seafood with sunset views

-This weekend-only market offers a unique experience where you can enjoy your meal with waves lapping beneath you and the sea breeze providing natural air conditioning on even the hottest evenings—perfect for sunset drinks and fresh seafood.
+This weekend-only market lets you eat your meal with waves lapping underneath you and the sea breeze acting as natural air conditioning on hot evenings—good for sunset drinks and fresh seafood.

 What’s for Sale?

-As you might expect from a market on a fishing pier, seafood dominates the offerings here.
+As you’d expect from a market on a fishing pier, seafood dominates.
 You’ll find everything from grilled scallops and squid to tom yum soup loaded with giant prawns.
 For adventurous eaters, there are also more unusual options like crickets, caterpillars, and grilled lobsters.

 How’s the Entertainment?

-The entertainment at Saphan Pla is nature itself.
-The stunning sunset views and the sound of waves beneath the pier create a natural soundtrack that no manufactured entertainment could match.
-There is occasional live music, but it’s the atmosphere rather than organised entertainment that makes this market special.
+The entertainment at Saphan Pla is the setting itself.
+The sunset views and the sound of waves beneath the pier create atmosphere that no manufactured entertainment could match.
+There’s occasional live music, but it’s the location rather than organised entertainment that makes this market special.

 What About the Prices?

 Prices at Saphan Pla are surprisingly affordable given the unique setting.
-Most street food items cost 60-100 baht, with seafood naturally commanding higher prices but still reasonable compared to restaurant prices for similar quality.
+Most street food items cost 60-100 baht, with seafood naturally costing more but still reasonable compared to restaurant prices for similar quality.
 The market caters to locals as much as tourists, which helps keep prices fair.

 Insider Tips and What I Love

-This isn’t a market designed for tourists—it’s a local favourite that happens to offer a wonderful experience for visitors willing to venture beyond the main tourist areas.
+This isn’t a market designed for tourists—it’s a local favourite that happens to offer a great experience for visitors willing to venture beyond the main tourist areas.

-• My top tip is to time your visit for sunset—arrive around 6pm when the market is getting into full swing and the sun is beginning to set.
-The golden hour light makes for stunning photos, and you can enjoy the transformation from daylight to the twinkling lights of evening.
+- Time your visit for sunset—arrive around 6pm when the market is getting busy and the sun is beginning to set.
+The golden hour light makes for good photos, and you can watch the transformation from daylight to evening lights.

-Hours: Open Friday, Saturday, and Sunday from 5pm to midnight
+Hours: Friday, Saturday, and Sunday from 5pm to midnight

 Where: Located at the fishing pier, HXG5+2JM, Hua Hin, Hua Hin District, Prachuap Khiri Khan 77110